pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 - Discuss the subject to be included in the course system.
 - Divide the subject topics, and assign them to course developers.
-- Create the programming assignment framework and the corresponding reading materials.
+- Create the programming assignment framework and prepare the corresponding reading materials.

 ## Open issues (if applicable)